Surprising Dining at Restaurant Onyx in Budapest

 Goose Liver, Coffee, Almond (Within Our Borders)

-The second serving was one of those mix-ups of the two Tasting Menus that Chef kindly prepared for us!
-Both dishes was exquisite and perfectly balanced.
+The second serving was one of those mix-ups of the two Tasting Menus that Chef kindly prepared for us.
+Both of the dishes was exquisite and perfectly balanced.

 The Cod Dish was a surprise.
-Spoons isn't a big fan of Tapioka pearls but they were nicely seasoned with dill and supplemented the oily and fishy tones in the caviar, and together with the cucumber and butter milk it was just perfect.
+Spoons isn't a big fan of Tapioka pearls but they were nicely seasoned with dill and supplemented the oily and fishy tones in the caviar, and together with the cucumber and butter milk it was making the sensation perfect.

 The Goose Liver dish was one of those dishes that sounds really interesting with just three words in it's description.